How to Create a Listing Template in Gutenberg

 Listing Template for Query Builder

-Build a Query to set a request on received posts, choose items to build a list.
+Build a Query to set a request on received posts, and choose items to build a list.
 Items included in the list can be displayed with the help of the JetEngine Listing Template.

 Select the Query you have created as the source.